Boulder police involved with overnight shooting on The Hill

 “As they rounded the corner, they encountered armed individuals who were actively shooting.
 One officer discharged his weapon during the interaction with the suspects,” according to the release.

-A man suffered a gunshot wound to the arm, but it was unclear from the release who shot him.
-He was taken to the hospital with “non-life threatening” injuries.
+A man suffered a gunshot wound to the arm and sustained “non-life threatening” injuries.
+Police said they were taken to a hospital.

 The other suspects remain at large, and Boulder police have not released a description of them.